Methodology··7 min read

 Lineage: the TikTok-and-meme era of brand naming.
 Names that travel as text, as hashtags, as lowercase lettering on a white t-shirt.

-Viral Lab is the newest agency in our lineup, added in April 2026 after we realized the other four were all trained on pre-2016 naming theory.
-Viral Lab optimizes for shareability: hashtag-ability, meme-ability, phonetic ambiguity that sparks conversation, visual compactness on a storefront.
+Viral & Social Agency is the newest agency in our lineup, added in April 2026 after we realized the other four were all trained on pre-2016 naming theory.
+Viral & Social Agency optimizes for shareability: hashtag-ability, meme-ability, phonetic ambiguity that sparks conversation, visual compactness on a storefront.
 It also screens for “chart-ability” — whether the name will ride through a thumbnail.

 When it wins: younger demographics, media brands, anything that lives or dies on social distribution.